alibabacloud-de/hackathon-k8s/README.md

 3. You will need two Alibaba Cloud Container Registries (ACR) *Enterprise Edition Basic Version* for cross-region image replication over Alibaba Cloud global backbone network: one in our *UK* (`eu-west-1`) region, one in our *Shanghai* (`cn-shanghai`) region.
 Make sure to account for the branching workflow and change the existing build and trigger configuration accordingly which can be either based on tags and/or on branches.
 Make sure to pull from the VPC-endpoint to save on outbound internet bandwidth.
 Check out our documentation at https://www.alibabacloud.com/help/doc-detail/60997.htm

-## C - Reduce cost with Serverless K8s / Virtual Kubelets
+## D - Reduce cost with Serverless K8s / Virtual Kubelets
 In this scenario you will use a Serverless Kubernetes cluster to deploy your workloads to reduce costs of your infrastructure.
 In a Serverless cluster you are not billed based on the amount of worker nodes but based on the seconds your individual pods run.
 For short run jobs or dev/test scenarios this can lead to significant cost savings.
 Furthermore it completely frees you from any operational and maintenance burden you usually have with worker node clusters.

 **Watch out**: Since Serverless Kubernetes is not available yet (at the time of writing - early Oct.
 2019) in UK region, thus migtigation approach will be accpeted ;-).
 For instance, you can simply replace our *Shanghai*-based cluster with a Serverless Kubernetes cluster.
 Also keep in mind that Elastic Container Instances which Virtual Kubelet is depending on is also not available yet in *UK* as well so unfortunately you cannot use it either.